njpayne/galois/README.md

 - (Convert feet into meters) Write a program that reads a number in feet, converts it to meters, and displays the result.
 One foot is 0.305 meters. **(Program completed August 8, 2015)**

 - (Financial application: calculate tips) Write a program that reads the subtotal and the gratuity rate, then computes the gratuity and total.
-For example, if the user enters 10 for subtotal and 15% for gratuity rate, the program displays $1.5 as gratuity and $11.5 as total.
+For example, if the user enters 10 for subtotal and 15% for gratuity rate, the program displays $1.5 as gratuity and $11.5 as total. **(Skipped due to elementary nature)**

 - (Convert pounds into kilograms) Write a program that converts pounds into kilograms.
 The program prompts the user to enter a number in pounds, converts it to kilograms, and displays the result.
 One pound is 0.454 kilograms. **(Program completed August 8, 2015)**